 - The investment management skills and processes employed by the business are key to its performance and ability to attract new assets under management.
 Whilst the investment strategy is mainly process driven, loss of key individuals could impact the company's results.
 Replacement of key individuals with the required set of skills could be a time-consuming and expensive process.
 Succession plans are in place for key personnel. - The quality of financial advice, investment management techniques and client administration are important aspects of the company's activities.
-The risk committee and board regularly monitor the performance of these functions to ensure clients receive a quality, competitive service.
+The Risk Committee and board regularly monitor the performance of these functions to ensure clients receive a quality, competitive service.
 Staff training is undertaken both internally and externally, and the company requires its employees to undertake Continuing Professional Development with a firm-wide minimum level of hours set.
 All employees undergo a formal appraisal process every 12 months.
-An inhouse Training & Competence supervisor oversees the appropriate application of the Training & Competence framework to individuals who hold a Senior Management function or will be certified by the company under the Certification Regime to ensure they meet the competency and fit and proper requirements.
-The firm's Training & Competence policy applies to all staff. - Financial market conditions and movements are outside the control of the business, however the investment management techniques employed and the distribution of assets managed can mitigate the impact on clients' portfolios.
-The business continually monitors its clients' portfolios to help protect against negative movements and take advantage of positive movements, however underlying investment risk remains.
-The impact of the implementation of the UK's exit from the EU is also being monitored closely.
-The company is in contact with the providers it uses that are domiciled in other EU member states, to ensure continuity of services, as well as monitoring for relevant regulatory and legal developments that may impact the company. - The company is dependent on its IT systems to deliver service to its clients.
+An inhouse Training & Competence supervisor oversees the appropriate application of the Training & Competence framework to individuals who hold a Senior Management function or who are certified by the company under the Certification Regime to ensure they meet the competency and fit and proper requirements.
+The firm's Training & Competence policy applies to all staff. - Financial market conditions and movements are outside the control of the business, however the investment management techniques employed, and the distribution of assets managed can mitigate the impact on clients' portfolios.
+The business continually monitors its clients' portfolios to help protect against negative movements and take advantage of positive movements, however underlying investment risk remains. - The company is dependent on its IT systems to deliver service to its clients.
 The company assesses the appropriateness of these systems on a regular basis to ensure they are fit for purpose.
 All electronic data is backed up regularly and stored off site and the company's main operating system is hosted externally at a "Tier 3" data centre based in the UK, which is accessed over a secure internet connection.
 The company has a documented business continuity plan.